warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 ## Testing the sample application

-When we first created the {{site.data.keyword.Bluemix_notm}} Application environment, the dashboard included a link in the `Route` column for the application:<br/>
+When the {{site.data.keyword.Bluemix_notm}} Application environment was first created, the dashboard included a link in the `Route` column for the application:<br/>
 ![Screenshot showing dashboard for the application](images/img0017.png)

-Clicking on that link opens a browser window, requesting some data from the application listening at the corresponding port.
+Clicking the link opens a browser window, requesting some data from the application that is listening at the corresponding port.
-Our running application responds by returning the contents of the log file generated as the application was starting:<br/>
+The application responds by returning the contents of the log file that was generated as the application was starting:<br/>
 ![Log file generated as the tutorial application started running](images/img0030.png)

-The contents of this log file are very interesting.
+The contents of this log file are interesting.
-Immediately,
-we can see the start and end times.
+The start and end times are clearly displayed.
 In between,
 the log records each of the details as the connection information for the {{site.data.keyword.cloudant_short_notm}} was retrieved.
-The actual values of the connection are not important;
+The actual values of the connection are not important.
-what is important is that the tutorial application was able to locate, retrieve, and use those values to create a new document in the
+The log shows that the tutorial application was able to locate, retrieve, and use those values to create a new document in the
 {{site.data.keyword.cloudant_short_notm}} database.